Tookany Creek @ SPS: Restoring, Reconnecting, Reimagining

 Dear [Council member or Commissioner],

-Thank you for working with your neighbors upstream to protect Tookany Creek and open it up for people.
+Thank you for working with your neighbors to protect this important stretch of Tookany Creek.

 Sincerely,